 Healthy Barrier, Happy Skin

-Desert earth, brick wall, call it whatever you like.
-Mexico is not paying for it.
-The point is, a strong barrier is essential to healthy skin.
-It’s what keeps moisture in and potential irritants out, and when it’s weakened or compromised, the appearance and health of skin suffer.
+Call it what you like.
+The point is, a strong barrier is essential to healthy-looking skin.
+It helps keep moisture in and potential irritants out, and when it’s weakened or compromised, skin can appear dry, dull, or more sensitive.

-Here are some tips on how to build your brick-house skin barrier because resilience is beautiful.
+Here are some tips to help support a stronger, more resilient-looking skin barrier—because resilience is beautiful.

 Know your barrier strengthening ingredients